Modern Languages

 Approach

 Students will follow a course which is designed to meet students’ individual needs, to encourage enjoyment and to stimulate interest.
 The course builds upon the work they have covered in KS3 and students will be expected to be involved in a range of activities including listening, speaking, reading and writing.
-There will be the opportunity to work in pairs, groups and individually.
-Please note – a student can only study German or Spanish if they have taken it at KS3.
+There will be the opportunity to work in pairs, groups and individually and access will be given to interactive ICT resources throughout the course.

 Topics

 The topics are relevant to the present and future needs of the student.
 They provide the contexts and purposes for which the student learns to understand and use the language.
-There are three broad contexts for learning and assessment: identity and culture; local, national, international and global areas of interest; current and future study and employment.
+There are 6 broad contexts for learning and assessment: my personal world; lifestyle and well-being; my neighbourhood; media and technology; studying and my future; travel and tourism.

 These contexts enable the students to communicate about themselves, their families, the area in which they live, school, hobbies and holidays.
-Students will also explore wider issues such as cultural festivals, global and local environmental problems and solutions, social issues and new technologies.
+Students will also explore wider issues such as environmental problems and solutions, equality, and mental well-being.

 Assessment

 The four skills of Listening (25%), Reading (25%), Speaking (25%), and Writing (25%) are all tested.
 All areas are assessed by external examination (although internal assessment takes place on a regular basis).
-Within each of these skills there are two tiers - Foundation (Grades 5 1) and Higher (Grades 9 – 4).
+Within each of these skills there are two tiers - Foundation (Grades 5 – 1) and Higher (Grades 9 – 4).
 Students will be entered for Higher or Foundation in all skills.
-Speaking will be assessed by class teachers at around Easter of Y11 and will consist of a role play, describing a photo and questions on the topic areas.
-Listening and Reading will contain questions in both the target language and English, whilst Writing comprises a short translation into the target language as well as a 40/90 word (foundation) or 90/150 word (higher) writing on 2 topic areas.
+Speaking exams are conducted by class teachers at around Easter of Y11 and will consist of reading aloud a short passage, a role play, describing a picture and questions on the topic areas.
+Listening and reading will contain questions in English or be multiple choice, whilst writing comprises a short translation into French as well as writing on 2 topic areas.

 To be Successful on this Course you will

-• Enjoy learning more about a language other than your own
+Enjoy learning a language other than your own